 It has a lens in a polished brass frame with the following engraved inscriptions on the side wall: Aristostigma 1: 6.5 No 7 F = 360mm D. [eutsches] R. [eich] P. [atent] 125560 No. [serial] 6456. / Hugo Meyer & Co-Goerlitz.

-Elaborated by Marek Maszczak (The Walery Rzewuski History of Photography Museum in Kraków), © all rights reserved
+Elaborated by Marek Maszczak (Museum of Photography in Kraków), © all rights reserved